 When these preconditions are fulfilled, a set of rules defines conditions when IAB-DU or IAB-MT should be used as DUT and whether IAB-DU or IAB-MT test requirement can be applied.
 The rules were defined so that both IAB-DU and IAB-MT functionality will be verified.
 Test efficiency optimization is generally applicable for requirements for which IAB-MT and IAB-DU requirements are the same.
 However, some additional requirements are also included but in those cases more stringent test requirement must be applied.

+4.7 IAB test models

+The IAB-MT is tested with the BS set of test models and test configurations (updated for UL modulation where necessary).
+The BS differes from the UE in that there is no test case for a single high PRB with high PSD transmission.

 5 Operating band and channel arrangement